mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 First, we add an event listener for submit events to our form element.
 Next, we call `event.preventDefault()` to prevent the form from submitting and refreshing the page.

-Third, we access the value in the input field, by calling accessing `document.getElementById('entry').value` then send this value using the `socket.send()` method.
+Third, we access the value in the input field, by calling accessing `document.getElementById('entry').value` and then send this value using the `socket.send()` method.

 Finally, we clear the value in the input element by changing its value to an empty string, this will happen after every form submission.